ASU-Chwang/ASU-Chwang.github.io/_projects/3_project.md

 - Development of a Deep Learning-Based Automatic Root Length Measurement Tool for Automated Monitoring of Plant Growth, Botanical Society of Japan, 2023.
 - SMART: Stoma Measurement, Analysis, Report Tool for Microscope Image and Its Application in Plant Phenotyping, ICWAPR, 2024.
 - Leaf Navigated Plant Growth Measurement for Automated Plant Cultivation System, ICWAPR, 2024.
+## Representative Software
+- SMART: a software used to generate experimental report (with findings) from microscopy images of stomata.
+- RAPID: a software used to generate experimental report (no findings) from scanner images of root.
 ## Keywords

 Plant Image Analysis, Microscopic Image Analysis, Bioimaging, Plant Phenotyping, Stomatal Analysis, Root Image Analysis, Deep Learning